Skip to content

 A - in a field means the value was missing.

-• 127.0.0.1 is the IP address of the client (remote host) which made the request to the server.
+• 127.0.0.1 is the IP address of the client (remote host) that made the request.

 • user-identifier is the RFC 1413 identity of the client.
-Usually "-".
+Usually -.

-• [05/Aug/2021:17:44:17 +0000] is the date, time, and time zone that the request was received, by default in strftime format %d/%b/%Y:%H:%M:%S %z.
+• [05/Aug/2021:17:44:17 +0000] is the date, time, and time zone when the server received the request, by default in strftime format %d/%b/%Y:%H:%M:%S %z.

 • "GET /image.jpg?width=200 HTTP/1.1" is the request line from the client.
 The method GET, /image.jpg?width=200 the resource requested, and HTTP/1.1 the HTTP protocol.